NataliiaSkopiuk/mlops/docs/kd-img-dev/configcli.md

 :::

-You should still have your `KubeDirectorCluster` running from the previous [lesson](/docs/kd-img-dev/configpackage) if not, start it now.
+You should still have your `MLOpsCluster` running from the previous [lesson](/docs/kd-img-dev/configpackage) if not, start it now.

 Next open a shell session on the cluster: